muratkrdl/Protect-Town/README.md

 The button in the middle stops the game
 <img src="https://github.com/muratkrdl/Protect-Your-Town/blob/main/Pictures%20and%20Gifs/Game%20Paused.png" width="auto">

-The button on the left speeds up the game
+The button on the right speeds up the game
 <img src="https://github.com/muratkrdl/Protect-Your-Town/blob/main/Pictures%20and%20Gifs/Speed%20up.png" width="auto">

 If pressed again the game returns to normal speed